 Annual Survey of Hours and Earnings: Pension tables

 Annual report from the Office of National Statistics (ONS) on the key findings from the Annual Survey of Hours and Earnings.
-The 2017 provisional release reveals that workplace pension scheme membership increased to 73% in 2017, from 67% in 2016, driven by increases in membership of occupational defined contribution schemes within the private sector.
+The 2019 provisional release reveals that workplace pension scheme membership increased to 77% in 2019, up from 47% in 2012, when auto-enrolment began.

 AON 2019 Member options survey